Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/02-loops,funcs/README.md

 This func prints all natural numbers from n to m, and a thoughtful line.

 12-ntimes.c
-This func prints the n times table up to n * n.
+This func prints the n times table up to n * n, within the Range 0 to 15.